 Making first-generation meters smarter

-DCC are working closely with customers to migrate more than 16 million first generation meters onto our network.
+DCC are working closely with energy companies to migrate more than 16 million first generation smart meters onto our network.
 When complete, many more consumers will enjoy the full benefit of their smart meter.

 SMETS1 vs. SMETS2 smart meters